Water Protection Program

 - Halting degradation of Missouri streams.

 The volunteer program is flexible, offering different levels of involvement and commitment that build on each other.
 Volunteers are expected to share the knowledge they gain with their community, periodically monitor a stream and submit collected data in a timely manner.
 Volunteers begin by mapping their watershed, calculating stream discharge and submitting a site selection data sheet.
 This qualifies them to receive monitoring equipment so that they can submit macroinvertebrate data.
-With further training volunteers can learn to collect for chemical and microbiological parameters.
+With further training volunteers can learn to collect for chemical data.

 Volunteer data will be used to inform and educate Missouri citizens, establish baseline data on rarely sampled streams, locate emerging water quality problems and identify long term trends in stream conditions.
 Highly trained volunteers will collect data that may supplement agency-collected data.

-New Map of Stream Team Sites
+Interactive Map of Stream Team Sites

 Volunteer Water Quality Monitoring Workshops